Toby Rudolf

 Tobias Eric Rudolf (born 29 January 1996) is an Australian professional rugby league footballer who plays as a and forward for the Cronulla-Sutherland Sharks in the National Rugby League.

 Background

 Rudolf is of German and Jewish descent.
+Along with rugby league, he grew up playing rugby union.

-About sexuality, he said: "Sexuality is very fluid.
-I’ve been out and kissed many gay men, kissed many straight women, and kissed many gay women"...I’m not a one-stop shop.
+Rudolf has described his sexuality as fluid, "Sexuality is very fluid.
+I’ve been out and kissed many gay men, kissed many straight women, and kissed many gay women"...I'm not a one-stop shop.
 Love is love, and I love to share it with everyone.
-That’s probably why I love going to all the gay bars in Sydney as well.
+That's probably why I love going to all the gay bars in Sydney as well.
 I love dancing with my shirt off and getting down Universal on Oxford Street until 2 am".

 Playing career

 2018

 A South Eastern Seagulls junior, Rudolf began his playing career in South Sydney's Under 20s side before graduating to the club's then feeder side North Sydney.
 Rudolf played one season for Norths in the Canterbury Cup NSW before signing with Queensland Cup side Redcliffe Dolphins for 2018.
 Rudolf was part of Redcliffe's 2018 premiership team and won the Duncan Hall Medal for man of the match in the grand final.
 However Rudolf ruptured his ACL a week later playing for the Dolphins in the 2018 NRL State Championship final.